How do I use Office 365 for my email service?

 - Leave the setting as “TXT record for example.com” and click Continue.

 - Enter the “MS=ms...” text provided by Microsoft as the TXT data.
-Leave the TTL set to 30 minutes.
+Leave the TTL set to the default.
 If desired, you can enter a comment in the Optional Note field.
 Then click Save to save the values.

 Wait two minutes, then you can return to the Office 365 setup screen and tell them to verify it.

 Adding new Office 365 DNS entries

 Each Office 365 customer is told a different set of DNS entries that need to be added on our servers.
 To see yours: